Information & Consent Form

 Risk of Coronavirus (COVID-19) Transmission at The Health & Vitality Centre

 The Health & Vitality Centre has conducted a thorough risk assessment to ensure adequate levels of safety are implemented and maintained.
 We are following the most up-to-date Government and Public Health England guidance and have put in place stringent patient triage, hygiene, sanitation and infection control protocols to protect our patients and team members.
-Despite these precautions, there is a risk of transmission of the Coronavirus (COVID-19) and it is important that you understand the risk.
-We have provided the information below to help you decide if you feel comfortable attending The Health & Vitality Centre for your care at this time and remind you that you are under no obligation to do so.
+Despite these precautions, there is always a risk of transmission of the Coronavirus (COVID-19) everywhere that you go.
+We have provided the information below to help you feel comfortable attending The Health & Vitality Centre for your care at this time.

 Precautions that The Health & Vitality Centre is following:

-- All patients contacting us for an appointment are triaged by your chiropractor to establish:
+- All patients contacting us for an appointment are contacted by The Health & Vitality Centre to establish:

 - whether symptoms are present;